Maybe you’ve just started affiliate marketing, or maybe you’ve been trying it for a while.

 An ideal scenario is to have enough traffic to make money from a variety of different ways and not just singularly affiliate marketing, paid Ads, or sponsored posts.

 Another thing I can’t stand is a million pop ups.
-Sure, one pop up is OK… but any more than that and I tend to leave.
+Sure, one pop up is OK… but any more than that and it just becomes annoying.

 5. Your affiliate links aren’t being tracked/are broken.